 Impacted teeth are those teeth that have failed to erupt into the mouth within a normal time period.
 Second to the wisdom teeth, upper canines are the most common impacted teeth.
 Managing this kind of complication usually requires a team of an orthodontist and oral surgeon.
 Options are limited to the following:

-Dr. Amin Movahhedian and Dr. Hamed Vaziri will present the best option for you.
+Dr. Amin and Dr. Vaziri will present the best option for you.
 Upon your agreement, they will communicate with your oral surgeon and family dentist to manage your treatment the best way possible.

 Also known as anterior crossbite, is when the upper front teeth are behind the lower front teeth.
 Depending on the severity of the problem, treatment will be either of the following.